Find/Change license on gpl/lgpl code

 We need to find any code and/or libraries that currently are using gpl or lgpl as the license and negotiate with the author to change it to BSD.
 Most of the code is already owned by UC so we can just change it.
 At least one of the jars will need to be investigated.

-#1 Updated by Timothy McPhillips about 11 years ago
+#1 Updated by Timothy McPhillips over 14 years ago

 Here are the GPL'd and LGPL'd sources Sean Riddle found in the